kuatsu/react-native-cloud-storage/CONTRIBUTING.md

 - `pnpm install`: install all workspace dependencies.
 - `pnpm typecheck`: type-check files with TypeScript.
-- `pnpm lint`: lint files with ESLint.
+- `pnpm lint`: lint files with Oxlint.
 - `pnpm example start`: start the Metro server for the example app.
 - `pnpm example android`: run the example app on Android.
 - `pnpm example ios`: run the example app on iOS.